AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

       <div  class="alert note"><ul><li>If you use the armeabi architecture, copy files from the armeabi-v7a folder to the armeabi file of your project.
 Contact <a href="mailto: support@agora.io">support@agora.io</a> if you encounter any incompability issue.</li><li>
           Not all libraries in the SDK package are necessary.
 Refer to <a href="https://docs.agora.io/en/Video/faq/reduce_app_size_rtc">How can I reduce the app size after integrating the RTC Native SDK</a> for details.</li></ul></div>

-   3. Add dependencies to local Jar packages in `/Gradle Scripts/build.gradle` file as the following.
+   3. In `/Gradle Scripts/build.gradle(Module: )`, add dependencies to local Jar packages as the code shown below.

       ```
       dependencies {